-Like its predecessor, the title is game for 2 players with a split-screen.
+Like its predecessor, Spy vs Spy, the title is a game for 2 players with a split-screen.
 There are some changes compared to the first game, for example, the side-scrolling play area or the mechanics of the traps.
 Basically, instead of picking up traps already made, the players have to collect the materials to make them.

 The design of the image and sound seeks to be as minimalist as possible.
 It's very clear that this game started on an 8-bit platform.
 When it was converted to more powerful computers like the Amiga, the graphics were not made from scratch, just improved a little.
 But they have better colors, they are very polished, and they do their job.

 The critics' ratings turned out to be mixed.
-Some of them considered superior to the predecessor.
+Some of them considered the title superior to its predecessor.
 In contrast, some others criticized it for not being at the level of such a successful title.
 Likewise, this entry is well remembered by the fans who were looking to transfer the memories of the original installation to a new arena.

 Review by: Gustavo